Sivapardus: Description

 The type specimen is a right mandibular ramus with several teeth: the fourth premolar and first molar are damaged but present, but only the roots of the third premolar and the canine tooth remain, and the third incisor is represented only by its tooth socket.
 The third incisor was situated a little in front of the canine tooth, which itself seems to have been relatively very large.
 The diastema behind the canine tooth was short.
 The shape of the third premolar, based on the roots, is typical of cats.

 The fourth premolar, though damaged, resembles most felines in having three cusps in a row; the main cusp was likely slightly higher than the paraconid of the molar (similar to Panthera, not preserved in Sivapanthera), and a prominent posterior cingulum (a shelf at the base of the tooth) is located behind the posterior (rear) cusp (also similar to both Panthera and Sivapanthera); there is indication of a cingulum-like structure on the left and right of the anterior (front) cusp, but Bakr dismissed this as having any taxonomic value due to its small size.
 The first molar also retained enough of its structure for description: relative to the premolars, the anterior end is inclined towards the inside (like Panthera and unlike Acinonyx); the protoconid was longer and a cusp taller than the paraconid, with a deep valley between the two cusps; there is only faint indication of a talonid and no metaconid at all.
 The molar overall is longer than the fourth premolar, akin to Sivapanthera and unlike Panthera.

 Bakr described the species as similar to Sivapanthera in general proportions, with the major difference being the masseteric fossa (the depression where the masseter muscle attaches to the jaw), which in Sivapanthera specimens extended to at least the hind end of the first molar, but in Sivapardus punjabiensis ended abruptly well before the first molar, and the end of the fossa was well-defined and deep; this feature also set it apart from Panthera and Acinonyx.
 The distinct shape of the masseteric fossa was given as the diagnostic feature of the genus and species.

 Based on U.Z.
 No. 67/22, Bakr described Sivapardus punjabiensis as a cat with a short and broad snout similar to that of the cheetah-like Sivapanthera, larger in size than a leopard but smaller than a lion.

 Classification

 Bakr classified Sivapardus as a feline, a member of the subfamily Felinae.
+This placement was followed by McKenna and Bell's 1997 book Classification of Mammals Above the Species Level.